waynodiablo/Oystercard/apprenticeship_week_outlines.md

 By the end of the week, all developers can:

 * *Use high-quality processes* to build a project in a team?
-	* Note that the goal IS NOT TO COMPLETE ACEBOOK
+	* Note that the goal *is not to complete, or reach a certain point on, Acebook*

 For more information about this project and what constitutes 'high-quality processes' look [here](./engineering_projects/README.md).